-Our third and final (and newest) way to trigger Email Plans are call Polled Email Plans.
+Our third and final way to trigger Email Plans are call Polled Email Plans.
 These are triggered when certain conditions are met, but do not have be triggered by you or one of your users interacting with the record.

 Going back to our example, one more time:

-In this version, your Projects are regularly “re-opened” and so you want to make sure you aren’t sending out your survey and other emails until you are survey the Project is going to stay closed.
+In this version, your Projects are regularly “re-opened” and so you want to make sure you aren’t sending out your survey and other emails until you are sure the Project is going to stay closed.
 So in this scenario, your Polled Email Plan will be triggered when the Status = Closed and the Last Action Date is more than 7 days in the past.

 The “polling” that takes place to check whether your records meet the necessary criteria is run in the wee, small hours of the morning.
 Making sure you never see any lag time.

 Within your CRM set-up you will have various stakeholder groups, but they can be loosely divided into external (contacts, customers, leads and so on) and internal (staff, ie system users).
 As well as communicating externally, how do you automate those internal comms?